RayHightower/RayHightower.com/about.md

 Raymond T. Hightower is a software developer, founder of [WisdomGroup](http://wisdomgroup.com), organizer of [ChicagoRuby](http://chicagoruby.org), and producer of [WindyCityRails](http://windycityrails.org), [WindyCityThings](http://windycitythings.com), & [RubyCaribe](http://rubycaribe.com).
 He is currently exploring parallelism and the Internet of Things.

-Hightower has traveled to every state in the USA and most continents on planet Earth.
+Hightower has visited every state in the USA and most continents on planet Earth.
 He is a scuba diver, martial artist, marathon runner, pseudo piano player, and Eagle Scout.
 He earned his Bachelors in Computer Science from the University of Illinois at Chicago.

 Hightower blogs and [speaks](/speaking) on technology and business growth.